-Food Tourism is a relatively new term and there are many definitions to describe what it is.
-In addition, there are many professionals and organizations that also use the terms Culinary Tourism and Gastronomy Tourism for the same purpose.
+Food Tourism is a relatively new term, but there are already several definitions to describe it.
+In the same context, it is also common to find the terms Culinary Tourism and Gastronomy Tourism.

 Explore the cuisine beyond the plate

 Exploring different cuisines have always been associated with moments of leisure and travel, but the concept of food tourism has evolved to encompass activities beyond the plate.
 These are touristic and entertainment activities that, in addition to gastronomy, value the relationship between food and society as a pillar of regional identity and cultural heritage.